ZiadzWael/Ai-RAG-assistant-using-LangChain/README.md

 - Mistral AI for developing the Mixtral model
 - Chroma for efficient vector storage capabilities
 - Gradio for the intuitive web interface framework

-## Support

-For issues, questions, or suggestions:
-- Check existing GitHub issues for solutions
-- Create a new issue with a detailed description
-- Include error messages, Python version, and system information
-- Provide steps to reproduce the issue

 ## Useful Resources